 - Master Lab colloquium - students present progress and submit a research poster and brief write-up (mid-late March)

-- Attend select livMatS early career researcher events to network and exchange ideas
+- Attend select livMatS early career researcher events to network and get taste of PhD studies

 - Attend select livMatS colloquium talks

 - Attend interdisciplinary research skills course offered by the Abteilung Lehrentwicklung

 Students who complete the Master Lab program will be able to:

 - Develop and refine research ideas into concrete research aims